Estimates controlling a function by only its radial derivative and applications to stable solutions of elliptic equations: Introduction

 This is the content of the first result of the current paper.
-It is a new inequality that will be established in a quantitative way and that will suffice to complete the proof of \eqref{c} in Theorem~\ref{thm:0}, thus avoiding the use of Lemma~\ref{int-doubling} and its contradiction-compactness proof.
+It is a new inequality (we could call it {\it ``a radial Poincar\'e inequality''}) that will be established in a quantitative way and that will suffice to complete the proof of the H\"older estimate \eqref{c} in Theorem~\ref{thm:0}, thus avoiding the use of Lemma~\ref{int-doubling} and its contradiction-compactness proof.
+We denote by $\ave$ the average of functions in a set.

 \begin{theorem} Let $u\in C^\infty (\overline B_1)$ be superharmonic in $B_1\subset \R^n$.